ygueparm/tank-level-led/README.md

 📊 Calibration & Real-World Parameters

-in my home my tank is outdoor, and at 2 meter, i use it for the garden, en full it with a pump from underground or rain water, so i bought a 4-20 pressure sensors
+in my home my tank is outdoor, and at 2 meter, i use it for the garden, and full it with a pump from underground or rain water, so i bought a 4-20 pressure sensors t osee if i need to full it or not

 <img src="capteurdepression.png" width="400" alt="arduino nano mini">